lordmaker1234/duse/README.md

 # duse | CLI File/Directory size query tool
+Very basic command line application which outputs the size of a given path

-First rust project I guess
+Made as a first rust project